kjleopold/datafun-03-analytics/README.md

 ## P3: Working With Data Workflow

-### Set up the project as data-03-analytics in GitHub
+### 1. Set up the project as data-03-analytics in GitHub

-### Installed required packages via requirements.txt
+### 2. Installed required packages via requirements.txt
 * pip
 * loguru
 * requests
 * openpyxl
 * pandas

-### Copied example data and process files from example repo
+### 3. Copied example data and process files from example repo

-### Read, reviewed, and ran each example script
+### 4. Read, reviewed, and ran each example script

-### Searched for files on the web in CSV, Excel, JSON, and text format.
+### 5. Searched for files on the web in CSV, Excel, JSON, and text format

-### Created, ran, and git add-commit-pushed data fetchers
+### 6. Created, ran, and git add-commit-pushed data fetchers
 kleopold_get_csv.py
-* Fetches a CSV file with Spotify streaming data for 2023 kleopold_get_excel.py
+* Fetches a CSV file with Spotify streaming data for 2023
+kleopold_get_excel.py
-* Fetches an excel file with movie titles and their box office earnings data kleopold_get_json.py
+* Fetches an excel file with movie titles and their box office earnings data
+kleopold_get_json.py
-* Fetches a JSON file with Super Bowl data from 1967 to 2024 kleopold_get_txt.py
+* Fetches a JSON file with Super Bowl data from 1967 to 2024
+kleopold_get_txt.py
 * Fetches a text file with the full script for the Broadway Musical Wicked

-### Created and ran data processors
+### 7. Created and ran data processors
 kleopold_process_csv.py
-* The script returns the most streamed track and artist kleopold_process_excel.py
+* The script returns the most streamed track and artist
+kleopold_process_excel.py
-* The script returns the movie title and amount of the max and min box office earnings and the average earnings over all kleopold_process_json.py
+* The script returns the movie title and amount of the max and min box office earnings and the average earnings over all
+kleopold_process_json.py
-* The script returns the highest scoring Super Bowl, the team that has made the most appearances, and the average point spread kleopold_process_txt.py
+* The script returns the highest scoring Super Bowl, the team that has made the most appearances, and the average point spread
+kleopold_process_txt.py
 * The script returns how many times the word "Oz" occurs in the play

-### Fetchers
+### Fetchers:
 py kleopold_get_csv.py
 py kleopold_get_excel.py
 py kleopold_get_json.py
 py kleopold_get_txt.py

-### Processors
+### Processors:
 py kleopold_process_csv.py
 py kleopold_process_excel.py
 py kleopold_process_json.py
 py kleopold_process_txt.py

-### Saved work with git add-commit-push frequently
+### 8. Saved work with git add-commit-push frequently

-### Updated README.md to Describe Work
+### 9. Updated README.md to Describe Work